 After Gina’s home is built in Sundance Square by volunteers from XTO Energy, it will be moved by truck to the Carver Heights East neighborhood.
 Trinity Habitat has committed to build 40-60 new homes in this neighborhood as a part of our Neighborhood Revitalization Initiative, and Gina’s home will be number 20!
 “We love the country feel of the neighborhood and are looking forward to being a part of the community,” Gina said.

 When Gina moves into her Habitat home she will no longer have to worry about ever-rising rents and unhealthy living conditions.
 Her Energy Star 3.0 Habitat home will be energy efficient and built to the FORTIFIED Gold standard.
-And, because her mortgage is 0%-interest, she will be able to build equity in her home quickly – providing the strong financial foundation she has wanted for so long for her children.
+And, because her mortgage is so affordable, she will be able to build equity in her home quickly – providing the strong financial foundation she has wanted for so long for her children.

 If you would like to meet Gina and her family, we’d love for you to join us for our House Party in Sundance Square.
 You can enjoy live music, complimentary food, and even tour Gina’s home being built right there in the heart of downtown Fort Worth.
 This is a fun event for the whole family.